-Section 11E was inserted into the principal Act by section 20 of the RLAA 2007.
+Section 11E was inserted into the principal Act by section 20 of the RLAA 2007 and amended by section 17 of the TLAA 2009.

 Deduction of certain expenditure incurred by sporting bodies

 11E.
 (1) For the purpose of determining the taxable income derived by - from carrying on any sporting activities falling under a code of sport administered and controlled by a national federation as contemplated in section 1 of the National Sport and Recreation Act, 1998 (Act No. 110 of 1998), there shall be allowed as a deduction from the income of that company or association expenditure, not of a capital nature, incurred by that company or association on the development and promotion, directly by that company or association, of sporting activities contemplated in paragraph 9 of Part I of the Ninth Schedule falling under that code of sport.